rakkatak/react-typescript-app/README.md

     - To work around you can wrap with a div.
 This adds an div to the dom that really doesn't do anything.
     - Or, you can use a Fragment.
 This prevents the div added simply to make React compile.
 The following syntax can be used <></>
     - Components can have state (see below) and be passed Props (see below)
+  - Component functions should be pure i.e. should return the same thing given the same parameters.
+This is for performance reasons.
+If the input has not changed, react will not re-render.
+To keep changes pure, keep changes out of the render phase (i.e. don't change an object that existed before thee render phase)

+  i.e.

+  let count=0;
+  const Message = (0 => {
+  count++;
+  return <div>Message {count}</div>
+  })

   #### State